 In March 1923 Escher meets the Swiss family Umiker in Ravello, Italy.
 He falls in love with their youngest daughter Jetta.
-Maurits is fascinated by this mysterious girl, whose language he does not (yet) speak.
+Maurits is fascinated by this mysterious girl, with whom he speaks in broken Italian.
 They get married in Viareggio on 12 June 1924.

 In the legend of Ys, a mythical Breton city which lies below sea level is submerged by water when the daughter of the king, blinded by love, opens the gates for her lover.
 According to the legend the outlines of the cathedral occasionally rise from the mist while the tower bells seem to toll.

-The Escher archive in the Gemeentemuseum The Hague includes a little storybook that was published in 1898 – the year Escher was born.
-Escher ofted read stories to his three sons from the book.
+The Escher archive in Kunstmuseum The Hague includes a little storybook that was published in 1898 – the year Escher was born.
+Escher often read stories to his three sons from the book.

-His eldest son George has vivid memories of
+His eldest son George had vivid memories of

 "feverish nights, lying in bed as a child, while my father read to me by the light of a half-veiled lamp in an attempt to lull me to sleep."